bteleuca/sas-viya-azure-openai-integrations/data_query_using_natural_language/README.md

 ## Containerize the Application

-As an alternative you can containerize the application and run it from the command line.
+Alternatively, you can containerize the application and run it from the command line.

 ### Docker Prerequisites

-A Linux machine with Docker installed.
+Ensure you have a Linux machine with Docker installed.

 ### Dockerfile